Donaim/miseq-workflow-pres/slides.md

 - given a consensus sequence, determine if the original virus is resistant to given drugs

 Solution:
+- aligne consensus to reference genome
-- alignment combined with HIVdb scoring
+- then use HIVdb to score resistance
 </NOTE>

 ---